uvd540/asteroids-odin/README.md

 My Odin + Raylib + Hot Reload template has been updated with similar capabilities: https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template -- Note: It's just for making a _release web build_, no web hot reloading is supported!

+## How does the web build work?

+Start by looking at `build_web.bat/sh` and see how it uses both Odin compiler and the emscripten compiler, `emcc`.
+Raylib requires `emcc` to (among other things) translate OpenGL to WebGL calls.
+If it wasn't for Raylib, then we wouldn't need emscripten.
+Also see `source/main_web/index_template.html` (used as template for `build/web/index/html`).
+That HTML file contains javascript that calls the entry-point procedures you'll find in `source/main_web/main_web.odin`.
+It's a bit special in the way that it sets our Odin stuff up after all the emscripten stuff is done setting up.

 ## Questions?

 Talk to me on my Discord server: https://discord.gg/4FsHgtBmFK